 Atoll Marine Centre was founded in 2012 by locally run NGO Naifaru Juvenile.
 The centre was opened as a response to so many hatchlings being kept as pets on local islands.
-By involving and educating the local community this is no longer commonplace in the atoll.
+Due to outreach performed by our centre this is now much less common.

 Our focus since then has shifted from rehabilitating turtle hatchlings to rescuing and rehabilitating adult turtles found stranded or caught in ghost nets.

 We collaborate with local NGO's, marine biologists, local fishermen and resorts to make sure that Lhaviyani atoll remains thoroughly monitored for turtle strandings.
-We offer a place for injured sea turtles to overcome their injuries and be released back into their ocean home.
+We offer a place for injured sea turtles to overcome their injuries and be released back into the ocean.

-Come and visit our centre, meet the turtles and our friendly staff who will be happy to answer any questions you have!
+Come and visit our centre to meet the turtles and our friendly staff who will be happy to answer any questions you have!